Andre Harriman-Annous: Senior

 In the of summer 2025, Harriman-Annous made his senior debut in a pre-season friendly against Newcastle in Singapore.
-Shortly thereafter, he signed his first professional contract with Arsenal.
+Shortly thereafter, he signed his first pre-professional contract with Arsenal.

 He made his professional debut for the club on 29 October 2025, starting in the EFL Cup game against Brighton & Hove Albion along fellow academy graduate Max Dowman, who become the youngest to start for Arsenal.
 Harriman-Annous played 77 minutes in the 2–0 win against their Premier League opponents.
+He made his UEFA Champions League debut six days later, as a substitute in a 3–0 win against Slavia Prague.

 International career

 Reportedly eligible to represent Nigeria through his mother, and Ghana and Lebanon through his father, Harriman-Annous is a youth international for England, first receiving a call with the under-18s in May 2025.

 Style of play

 Having emerged from the Arsenal academy as a promising striker, he also played as an attacking midfielder and winger earlier in his career.

 Personal life

 Harriman-Annous's older brother, Brandon, also plays as a footballer in England's lower leagues.
 His uncle is England rugby and British & Irish Lions's captain Maro Itoje.